www-aiqu-no/terraform-azurerm-aks/README.md

 ..more to come

 ## <a name="role_perm"></a>Extra provisioner permissions
 By default, the terraform provisioner doesn't provide enough permissions (if you follow the official guide).
-To enable managing roles, you need to add custom permission as well:
+To enable management of roles for your cluster, you need to add custom some permissions for your subscription:
 ```json
 {
   "Name": "Terraform - Custom Permissions",